ncongduy/project4-udacity-heroku/README.md

 ## Usage
-User can type in a text or paste a link to input.
-After that, user will receive analysis of content, which are sentiment, agreement, subjectivity, irony.
+The user can type or paste a link to input.
+After that, the user will receive an analysis of content, which are sentiment, agreement, subjectivity, irony.

 ## The goal of project
 This project help me to practice with: